 You don't need to be fixed, pushed or told what to do...

 Life tends to unfold cyclically, including both amazing highs and painful lows, messy middles and periods of waiting.
 It might just not happen in the way we expect it.
-We all try to live life as well as we can and know how, wanting to avoid suffering, pain and discomfort.
+You, like most, probably try to live life as well as you can and know how, wanting to avoid suffering, pain and discomfort.
 This works - until it no longer does.
 All of a sudden, you may feel as if life is working against you, like things are falling apart, or like you've failed somewhere.
 The harder your try to fix things, hold on or keep going, the more you seem to lose a hold on your joy and previous answers...

 I know you're maybe thinking you did something wrong to be here, to feel this way, maybe even to be the way you are ("why can everyone else figure this out but me?!").
 But let me tell you that under that thought and experience of yourself, lies an ever present field of dynamic creativity, of infinite grace, present in stillness.
-We live in a world where tension and suffering, while uncomfortable, also happens to be the breeding ground for our biggest lessons, as uncomfortable and unwanted as this process may feel at the beginning!
+We live in a world where tension and suffering, also happens to be the breeding ground for our biggest lessons, as uncomfortable and unwanted as this process may feel at the beginning!
 Be patient, kind and compassionate towards yourself, as you grapple with yourself in this messy middle between the way things were - and a new way that is being moulded in these slow fires.

 ...but slowing down, reflecting and connecting with yourself makes all the difference.